mrazomej/phd/docs/src/chapter_05/section_11_cell_age_dist.md

 $$
 where $F(a, a + t)$ is the joint probability of surviving $a$ minutes and $a + t$ minutes.
-But the probability of surviving $a + t$ minutes or more implies that the cell already survived $a$ minutes, therefore the information is redundant, and we have
+But the probability of surviving $a + t$ minutes or more implies that the cell already survived $a$ minutes, therefore, the information is redundant, and we have
 $$
 F(a, a + t) = F(a + t).